Plain English Summary

 Background and study aims

 Vitamin D levels are commonly low in patients with chronic fatigue syndrome and these patients can also have poor vascular health.
-This study tested whether high-dose intermittent oral vitamin D therapy given every two months for six months could improve markers of vascular health and fatigue in patients with chronic fatigue syndrome.
+The aim of this study is to test whether high-dose intermittent oral vitamin D therapy given every two months for six months could improve markers of vascular health and fatigue in patients with chronic fatigue syndrome.

 Who can participate?